 Three Year, Professional degree

-The Master of Architecture (M.Arch 3) program is a 111-credit-hour professional degree program for students with a four-year undergraduate non-architectural bachelor degree.
+The three year Master of Architecture program is a 111-credit-hour professional degree program for students with a four-year undergraduate non-architectural bachelor degree.

-Students enrolled in the Master of Architecture program, as well as those in the Master of Architectural Studies program, pursue a concentration in one of five areas including Sacred Space/Cultural Studies, Technology and Media in Architecture and Interiors, Real Estate Development, Urban Practice, and Classical Architecture and Urbanism.
+Students enrolled in the Master of Architecture program pursue a concentration in one of the following four areas: Sacred Space/Cultural Studies, Technology and Media in Architecture and Interiors, Urban Practice, and Classical Architecture and Urbanism.

 Students will be advanced according to their demonstrated abilities.
-Enrollment in the Summer Institute for Architecture may be utilized to facilitate the student's advancement.
-Admission to the 600-level design studios will be on the basis of portfolio review and approval.
+Enrollment in summer courses may be utilized to facilitate the student's advancement.
 Students entering the program with professional experience may have courses relating to their areas of experience waived.
 In this case, the credits must be fulfilled with a program elective or by way of transferring credit from previously taken equivalents.